 Ambient temperature during exercise was measured using a dry bulb mercury thermometer and relative humidity calculated from the dry and wet bulb thermometer differential.
-Rectal temperature ( $T{rec}$ ) was measured using a thermistor probe inserted 10-12 cm into the rectal ampulla, connected to a Wheatstone bridge and voltmeter.
-The system was calibrated against an electronic thermometer over a range of 30-50 °C. Tympanic temperature ( $T{tymp}$ ) and skin temperature around the nasal sinus region ( $T{skin}$ ) were measured using an infrared thermometer (First Temp, Genius, UK).
+Rectal temperature (T{rec}) was measured using a thermistor probe inserted 10-12 cm into the rectal ampulla, connected to a Wheatstone bridge and voltmeter.
+The system was calibrated against an electronic thermometer over a range of 30-50 °C. Tympanic temperature (T{tymp}) and skin temperature around the nasal sinus region (T{skin}) were measured using an infrared thermometer (First Temp, Genius, UK).
 The tympanic membrane was kept dry throughout the exercise period by inserting a small dry cotton wool bud into the ear after each measurement.
-All temperatures were recorded before exercise, and then at 5-minute intervals up to and including the time of fatigue.
+All temperatures were recorded before exercise, and then at 5-min intervals up to and including the time of fatigue.